-For children in grades three and above
+For children in grades two and above

 If God loves his people unconditionally, then why does the sacrament of Reconciliation (sometimes called Penance or Confession) exist?
 In receiving this sacrament, we are offered the opportunity to heal our relationship with our loving Father.
 As humans, we have the need to hear the words “You are forgiven” as a chance for us to continue on our faith journeys feeling connected to our God, who never disconnects from us.